tablamaster2004-hue/REELS-PROJECT/README.md

 # 🍔 RELLS

-A food discovery platform where users can browse food items and watch food reels, while food partners can list and showcase their offerings.
+A food discovery Mobile platform where users can browse food items and watch food reels, while food partners can list and showcase their offerings.

 ---